axelarnetwork/axelar-docs/pages/dev/gmp/gmp-tokens-with-messages.md

 To call chain B from chain A and send some tokens along the way, the user needs to call `callContractWithToken` on the gateway of chain A, specifying:

-- The destination chain: must an EVM chain from [Chain names](../chain-names).
+- The destination chain: must be an EVM chain from [Chain names](../chain-names).
 - The destination contract address: must implement the `IAxelarExecutable` interface defined in [IAxelarExecutable.sol](https://github.com/axelarnetwork/axelar-cgp-solidity/blob/main/src/interfaces/IAxelarExecutable.sol).
 - The payload `bytes` to pass to the destination contract.
 - The symbol of the token to transfer: must be a supported asset [[Mainnet](/resources/mainnet) | [Testnet](/resources/testnet) | [Testnet-2](/resources/testnet-2)].